kennytordeur/blog.kennytordeur.be/_posts/2011-03-24-wcf-knowntype.markdown

 	}
 ```

-The problem is that the client doesn&rsquo;t have any idea how the WeatherForeCastExtra object looks like or how it has to be deserialized.
-If we look at the WSDL our service generates, we can&rsquo;t find a definition for the WeatherForeCastExtra type.
+The problem is that the client doesn't have any idea how the WeatherForeCastExtra object looks like or how it has to be deserialized.
+If we look at the WSDL our service generates, we can't find a definition for the WeatherForeCastExtra type.

 ![wsdl](http://blog.kennytordeur.be/images/2011-03-24-wcf-knowntype/wsdl.png)